 The ultimate microbiome food: Did you know there are over 200 different types of sugars in a mothers breast milk, most of those are to feed bubs gut microbes exclusively?
 Even as adults, we need to feed our microbes and every meal.
 We need some food for us, and some food for our gut bugs, remember that we are out numbered by them 10:1 - they need to eat and eat well - because they regulate almost every function in our body.

 Add vegetables into each meal of your day (aim for 6-9 cups raw or 3-6 cups cooked) to feed up your intestinal best friends!
-Keep using functional fibres such as the ones in this bundle.
-Our Diversity Dough is an excellent source of diverse fibres to feed your microbiome.
+Keep using functional fibres such as the ones in this bundle, click here to go to the bundle.
+Our Diversity Dough Starter and Diversity Dough Premix are an excellent source of diverse fibres to feed your microbiome.

 Helps to control insulin spikes, blood sugar and cravings